DIPSAS/DIPS-RetinaIntegration-IG/docs/StructureDefinition-RetinaDiagnosticReport.md

         "path" : "DiagnosticReport.identifier",
         "sliceName" : "sectraStudyId",
         "short" : "Sectra Study Identifier",
-        "definition" : "Uniquely identify a study within the Sectra system, facilitating accurate tracking and retrieval of imaging data associated with retinascreening.", "comment" : "There may be multiple Sectra Study Identifiers if the report is associated with multiple imaging studies.", "requirements" : "The Sectra Study Identifier is essential for linking the DiagnosticReport to the corresponding imaging study in the Sectra system.", "min" : 0,
+        "definition" : "Uniquely identify a study within the Sectra system.", "comment" : "There may be multiple Sectra Study Identifiers if the report is associated with multiple imaging studies.
+If there are no Sectra studies it is not possible for AI to grade the examination.", "min" : 0,
         "max" : "*"
       },